John O’ Groats

 Which Scottish city is closest to John O’Groats?

 The Scottish city closest to John O’Groats is Inverness.
 It’s approximately a 2.5-hour drive south.
-Inverness is known for its historical sites such as the Inverness Castle and the medieval Church Street.
+Inverness is known for its historical sites, such as Inverness Castle and the mediaeval Church Street.

 What is special about John O’Groats?